30 Remote work survey questions for work from home and hybrid employees

 Performance goal setting plays a role in everything from employee engagement to team alignment to retention.
 And helping your employees set goals not only helps them reach their full potential, it also helps you hit your organizational goals and objectives.

-But what types of goals should you be helping your employees set?
-We’ve outlined some employee goal setting examples that illustrate the best practices of setting meaningful goals, so you and your team members get goal setting right.
+But what types of performance goals should you be helping your employees set?
+We’ve outlined some employee goal-setting examples that illustrate the best practices of setting meaningful goals, so you and your team members get goal-setting right.

-Here, we outline some realistic employee goal examples to help inspire you for your next goal setting session.
-With each example we’ve outlined how they meet the SMART goal criteria.
+Here, we outline some realistic personal and performance workplace goal examples to help inspire you for your next goal-setting session.
+With each example, we’ve outlined how they meet the SMART goal criteria.

 I will increase my daily sales calls by 20% by the end of the month.

 I will be in charge of producing the social media strategy for the next quarter

 I will volunteer to run at least one team meeting before the end of the quarter.

 I will watch three tutorials by the end of the week to learn how to enter contacts, manage correspondence, and run reports on our new CMS.